 Giving yourself mercy for your shortcomings is so important.
 Most of the time they aren’t really that bad, especially if we can remember all the things we are doing well.

 I think this is one of the most difficult things for me.
 I am so very hard on myself.
 You didn’t do the dishes?
 What a terrible homemaker.
-You didn’t know about Bria’s Science Fair?
+You didn’t know about your teenager’s Science Fair?
 Terrible mother!
 You ate another Shamrock Shake?
 What is wrong with you?
 You’re going to gain 100 pounds!

 This is not okay.
 I would never think anyone else was a terrible person for not doing the dishes.
 I have a lot more mercy for others than I do for myself.